domain7/dev-wiki/css-sass.md

 ## SASS & Compass

 We use SASS with the SCSS syntax as a standard at Domain7.
-All new stylesheets should be written with with SCSS.
+All new stylesheets are written with with SCSS.
 Stylesheets written in vanilla CSS inherited from legacy projects can be maintained with vanilla CSS, but if possible you should change the file extensions to .scss so you can incorporate SASS into the project.
 Assess if time permits refactoring the existing CSS to fit into Domain7's SASS boilerplate structure (to be discussed later) and continued as such.

 For more info and full documentation on SASS, visit [sass-lang.com](http://sass-lang.com/).

 ### Compass

+Compass is standard at Domain7 and all projects should be built with Compass.
 Compass offers helpers for many things including CSS3 and saves a lot of time.
-Compass has been accepted as a standard at Domain7 and all projects should be built with Compass.
+Other similar tools like Bourbon shouldn't be used in place of Compass.

 For more info and full documentation on Compass, visit [compass-style.org](http://compass-style.org/).